BlueCity Begins U.S. IPO Process WIth $50 Million Filing (Pending:BLCT)

 According to a 2016 market research report by OutNow Global, the market for LGBTQ travel and related services was valued at $211 billion in 2016.

-This represents an historical average annual growth rate of 2.0% per year.
+This represents a historical average annual growth rate of 2.0% per year.

 Management says its intention is to further deepen its offerings as well as broaden them to include new services.
 Additionally, the firm intends to expand into new geographies it believes are underserved.